 It was a suggestion from a staff member which has seen the removal of all plastic straws from the site.
 Another suggestion from staff has meant every rubbish station now includes recycling bins.

 “Several initiatives have been launched recently to reduce power consumption, such as installing LED lighting on the Luge tracks, a new transformer and cabling through the top terminal and motion-activated lights in all our toilets, which means they’re only on when in use.”

 The changes to the terminal have seen energy savings of up to 50 percent during normal working conditions, he says.

 Mr Aitken says staff are clearly passionate about their responsibility as kaitiaki (guardians) of the site, which sits on the side of Mount Ngongotaha.
 That responsibility is also becoming increasingly important in the industry with more visitors looking for attractions which they know are sustainable.

 “Achieving Qualmark Gold means a great deal to us.
-Its audit process encourages us to take a good look at the way we operate and inspires us to continually seek for new improvements.
+The audit process encourages us to take a good look at the way we operate and inspires us to continually seek new improvements.